Lianne-py/simpleaiagent/README.md

-this are small python scripts used to build ai agents from LLM apis. the apis are from ideally form anthropic/claude which are priced at an amount in USD.
+these are small python scripts used to build ai agents from LLM apis. the apis are from ideally form anthropic/claude which are priced at an amount in USD.
 The other script is about a gemini api key which is free, it uses a free-tier allowance and allows you to use a ceratin amount of tokens per day.